namjoonsuh/Network-CFSG/README.md

 - **[Paper link](https://arxiv.org/abs/1912.00524)**: "Latent Factor + Sparse Matrix logistic regression model for network data"

 - **Main functions for model selection**
-    1. [ADMM_Optim.R](https://github.com/namjoonsuh/Citation-Network/blob/master/Codes%20%26%20Data/Codes/ADMM_Optim.R) : Main function for making inference for model parameters.
+    1. [ADMM_Optim](https://github.com/namjoonsuh/Citation-Network/blob/master/Codes%20%26%20Data/Codes/ADMM_Optim.R) : Main function for making inference for model parameters.
 Takes adjacency matrix and tuning parameters of models (gamma,delta) as input parameters.
 Gives the estimated alpha, matrices M, L and S as output of the function.
-    2. [Model_Sel.R](https://github.com/namjoonsuh/Citation-Network/blob/master/Codes%20%26%20Data/Codes/Synthetic%20Networks.R) : Given the adjacency matrix of the network data and the ranges of grids for gamma and delta to search over, the function gives:
+    2. [Model_Sel](https://github.com/namjoonsuh/Citation-Network/blob/master/Codes%20%26%20Data/Codes/Synthetic%20Networks.R) : Given the adjacency matrix of the network data and the ranges of grids for gamma and delta to search over, the function gives:
       **(1)** a pair of indices (gamma, delta) that minimizes AIC over the given grid.
       **(2)** a pair of indices (gamma, delta) that minimizes BIC over the given grid.
       **(3)** the number of non-zero entries of the estimated S for each point on the grid.
       **(4)** the rank of the estimated L for each point on the grid.
+    3. [CV](https://github.com/namjoonsuh/Citation-Network/blob/master/Codes%20%26%20Data/Codes/Synthetic%20Networks.R) : Code for Network Cross-validation.
+Refer Section 6.2. of the paper (https://arxiv.org/abs/1912.00524) for detailed explanation.
+Takes the adjacency matrix of the network data and

 # Karate club data example